pimatic/pimatic-shell-execute/README.md

 pimatic shell execute plugin
 =======================
 This plugin let you define devices that execute shell commands.
-Additonally it allows you to execute shell commands in rule actions.
+Additionally, it allows you to execute shell commands in rule actions.
 So you can define rules of the form:

     if ... then execute "some command"